Dry Brine Turkey

 - Make the dry brine.
 Whisk everything together and either use immediately or store for later.
 It’ll stay good for up to 6 months, so feel free to make it ahead of time.

 - Dry brine the turkey.
-Gently pat the turkey dry with paper towels, then place it on a baking sheet.
-Sprinkle the dry brine evenly all over the turkey and lightly press it to make sure it really sticks to the skin.
+Gently pat the turkey dry with paper towels, then place it on a rimmed baking sheet.
+Sprinkle the dry brine evenly all over the entire turkey and lightly press it to make sure it really sticks to the skin.

 - Chill.
 Transfer the turkey to the fridge for 8-24 hours.
 Don’t cover it!